 We are obligated under non-terminable operating leases for manufacturing facilities, finished good distribution centers, office space, equipment, vehicles, and land.
-See Note 17 for disclosures regarding these operating leases.
+See Note 17, Leases for disclosures regarding these operating leases.

 Royalties.
-As of December 31, 2023, we had entered into a number of agreements to license or acquire rights to certain intellectual property which require us to make royalty payments during the term of the agreements generally based on a percentage of sales.
-During the years ended December 31, 2023, 2022 and 2021, total royalty expense approximated \$8.6 million, \$7.3 million and \$7.6 million, respectively, and is recorded in cost of sales on the consolidated statements of income.
-Minimum contractual commitments under royalty agreements to be paid within twelve months of December 31, 2023 were not significant.
-See Note 15 for discussion of future royalty commitments related to acquisitions.
+As of December 31, 2024, we had entered into a number of agreements to license or acquire rights to certain intellectual property which require us to make royalty payments during the term of the agreements generally based on a percentage of sales.
+During the years ended December 31, 2024, 2023 and 2022, total royalty expense approximated \$8.7 million, \$8.6 million and \$7.3 million, respectively, and is recorded in cost of sales on the consolidated statements of income.
+Minimum contractual commitments under royalty agreements to be paid within twelve months of December 31, 2024 were not significant.
+See Note 15, Fair Value Measurements for discussion of future royalty commitments related to acquisitions.

 Litigation.
 In the ordinary course of business, we are involved in various claims and litigation matters.
-These proceedings, actions and claims may involve product liability, intellectual property, contract disputes, employment, governmental inquiries or other matters, including those more fully described below.
-The outcomes of these matters will generally not be known for prolonged periods of time.
+These proceedings, actions and claims may involve product liability, intellectual property, contract disputes, employment, governmental inquiries or other matters, including the matter described below.
+These matters generally involve inherent uncertainties and often require prolonged periods of time to resolve.
 In certain proceedings, the claimants may seek damages as well as other compensatory and equitable relief that could result in the payment of significant claims and settlements and/or the imposition of injunctions or other equitable relief.
 For legal matters for which our management had sufficient information to reasonably estimate our future obligations, a liability representing management's best estimate of the probable loss, or the minimum of the range of probable losses when a best estimate within the range is not known, is recorded.
 The estimates are based on consultation with legal counsel, previous settlement experience and settlement strategies.
 If actual outcomes are less favorable than those estimated by management, additional expense may be incurred, which could unfavorably affect our financial position, results of operations and cash flows.
 The ultimate cost to us with respect to actions and claims could be materially different than the amount of the current estimates and accruals and could have a material adverse effect on our financial position, results of operations and cash flows.
+Unless included in our legal accrual, we are unable to estimate a reasonably possible loss or range of loss associated with any individual material legal proceeding.
+Legal costs for these matters, such as outside counsel fees and expenses, are charged to expense in the period incurred.